MicrosoftDocs/defender-docs/exposure-management/get-started-exposure-management.md

 #### View in device inventory and in advanced hunting

 The Security Exposure Management Overview allows you to review critical devices in your inventory and critical issues in [Advanced hunting](/microsoft-365/security/defender/advanced-hunting-overview.md).
-The following views take you to a predefined filter or query for the topics:
 You can access these headings from the device inventory:

 - Critical devices